FAQ: Questions Asked Frequently: Characterizing equivalent variable orderings

-{\bf Compartmentalization.} In this step, initially we start off with the sequence of variables with their corresponding tags exactly as written in \eqref{eqn:faqIdempotent}.
+{\bf Compartmentalization.} In this step, initially we start off with the sequence of variables with their corresponding tags exactly as they appear in the $\faq$ query that resulted from the query extension step.
 We also apply the same trick of adding a dummy free variable $X_0$ as was done in Section~\ref{subsec:evo:Kblocks}, i.e. we start off with the sequence

-and with the hypergraph $\calH$ which has an extra isolated vertex $X_0$ marked with a ``free'' tag.
+and with the hypergraph $\calH$ (of the extended query) which has an extra isolated vertex $X_0$ marked with a ``free'' tag.

-Now given a tagged variable sequence $\sigma$ and a hypergraph $\calH$, we build the tree by constructing a node $L$ containing the first tag block.
-Then, we do the following. \bi \item Let $W$ be the set of all product variables in $\sigma$ that do not belong to $L$. \item For each connected component $C=(\calV(C),\calE(C))$ of $\calH - L - W$ we construct a hypergraph $(\calV'(C), \calE'(C))$ called {\em extended component} of $C$ as follows.
-We set